 - PREPARATION and ORGANIZATION will help you immensely as you navigate through this process.
 Keep track of your time and expenses with as much documentation and journaling as possible.
 Start a file, if not several files, so that you can keep your information organized.

-- Follow the ID Theft Toolkit on this website to help you through this process.
+- Follow the ID Theft Guide on this website to help you through this process.

 There are a number of ways a person’s identity can be stolen:

 - This involves the use of technology that can sometimes be spotted at gas stations or ATMs.
 The “skimmer” is placed on top of the actual scanner, so it’s sometimes hard to spot.